 Visible issues with the nose are often caused by misalignment of internal structures, which can disrupt airflow and make breathing more difficult than it should be.
 That’s why correcting the internal problems can lead to producing a nose that’s also more aesthetically pleasing.
 You can learn more about the procedure itself on our rhinoplasty FAQ page.

-The diagnosis of a structural issue with the nose can mean the surgery is deemed medically necessary and will be covered by a patient’s insurance plan.
-In some cases, part of the procedure may be covered, but patients choose also to address cosmetic issues that aren’t necessarily related to breathing problems.
+A diagnosis of a structural issue in the nose may mean the surgery is deemed medically necessary and will be covered by a patient’s insurance plan.
+In some cases, part of the procedure may be covered, but patients may also choose to address cosmetic issues that aren’t necessarily related to breathing problems.
 This is decided on a case-by-case basis.

 Revision Rhinoplasty

-I often see patients who have undergone cosmetic rhinoplasty at another practice whose results are either disappointing aesthetically or causing breathing issues.
-Because of my extensive experience and training, I’m considered one of the best plastic surgeons in Chicago to perform revision rhinoplasty procedures.
+I often see patients who have undergone cosmetic rhinoplasty at another practice whose results are either disappointing aesthetically or cause breathing issues.
+Because of my extensive experience and training, I’m considered one of the best plastic surgeons in Chicago for revision rhinoplasty.
 These can be extremely complex surgeries and require techniques that many plastic surgeons aren’t well-equipped to use.

-If you’ve been considering rhinoplasty—for cosmetic or functional reasons or as a revision procedure—it’s helpful to look at before-and-after photos to see the types of results that such a procedure can produce.
+If you’ve been considering rhinoplasty—for cosmetic or functional reasons, or as a revision procedure—it’s helpful to look at before-and-after photos to see the kinds of results it can produce.
 It’s also important to meet with a board-certified plastic surgeon who specializes in rhinoplasty.
 I’ve performed more than 2,000 rhinoplasty procedures during my career.

 Leave a Reply